Skip to main content Skip to secondary navigation

 9. Notify your supervisor

-Let your partner organization know when you're approved for the CSWS program and the hours you will be working.
-If you decide not to work with them after submitting your application, please notify Yvette Zepeda immediately.
+Let your community partner organization know when you're approved for the CSWS program and the dates and hours you will be working.
+As a participant in this program you agree to abide by your commitments outlined in the Community Partner contract.
+Please communicate with your Supervisor regularly with updates.
+Please notify Yvette Zepeda immediately if any issues arise that could impact your participation.

-All CSWS participants must attend an orientation at the Haas Center arranged by the CSWS program director.
+All CSWS participants must participate in an orientation at the Haas Center arranged by the CSWS program director.

 For questions about any of these steps, contact Program Director Yvette Zepeda.